 RECOMMENDED: 30 Beautiful Beagle Mixes

-Why Beagles Get Along With Dogs
+5 Reasons Why Beagles Get Along With Dogs

-To understand how Beagles will react to another dog, you should consider Beagles’ natural temperament and personality.
+To understand how Beagles will react to another dog, you should consider the Beagles’ temperament and personality.
 Beagles are friendly and curious, both of which are traits that help them get along with other dogs.

-Beagles were originally bred as hunting dogs; they would accompany hunters in packs and help them track prey.
+Beagles were originally bred as hunting dogs.
+They would accompany hunters in packs and help them track prey.
 As a result, Beagles thrive in the company of other Beagles, and even in the company of most other dog breeds.

 This also a big reason why Beagles do well with children and family pets, such as cats.
 In the end, the Beagle will likely perceive them as members of the pack.
 As such, they tend to shower pack-members with love and affection.